 Tankless heaters are also available as gas-powered or electric units.
 However, caution is required if you ever decide for an electric rig.
 Green Building Advisor guest contributor Rick Durapau said his house needed a massive overhaul of its electrical system when he acquired a whole-house electric tankless heater.

-There are a number of tankless water heater manufacturers on the market.
-Companies like Capital Plumbing and Heating Ltd, however, vouch for those made by the South Korean manufacturer, Navien, whose tankless water heaters come in either the NPE-A and NPE-S series.
+There are several tankless water heater manufacturers on the market.
+Companies like Capital Plumbing and Heating Ltd, however, vouch for those made by the South Korean manufacturer, Navien, whose tankless water heaters come in either the NPE-A or NPE-S series.
 The common denominators of both classes include two stainless-steel heat exchangers, switching between propane or natural gas for heating, and a high-temperature limit switch.